open-resources/physics_bank/content/public/007.Momentum and Impulse/Momentum/Momentum_and_Inertia/Momentum_and_Inertia.md

   params:
     vars:
       title: Momentum and Inertia
-      vehicle: car
+      vehicle: semi-truck
     part1:
       ans1:
         value: The bee has more momentum, the bee has more inertia.
       ans2:
-        value: The car has more momentum, the bee has more inertia.
+        value: The semi-truck has more momentum, the bee has more inertia.
       ans3:
-        value: The car has more momentum, the car has more inertia.
+        value: The semi-truck has more momentum, the semi-truck has more inertia.
       ans4:
-        value: The bee has more momentum, the car has more inertia.
+        value: The bee has more momentum, the semi-truck has more inertia.
       ans5:
         value: It can’t be determined from this information.
 ---